Getting a flat isn’t the highlight of any cyclist’s riding experience. It can ruin your day, especially if you aren’t equipped to handle it.

 4. Choose your tires carefully

 Lightweight tires are many cyclists’ favorite for their soft rubber compounds.
-But, they also wear down faster and provide the least amount of protection against flats.
+But they also wear down faster and provide the least protection against flats.

-They’re made for speed and aren’t a great choice for training for these very reasons.
+They’re made for speed and aren’t an excellent choice for training for these very reasons.
 The more you ride any tire, the faster they wear.

 Look for tires with a layer of puncture protection belt sandwiched into its compound.
-For some models, the puncture protection belt only goes so far and may only cover the main rolling surface and not the sidewalls.
-It makes tires weigh a bit more, but they are worthy of the extra weight.
+For some models, the puncture protection belt only goes so far and may only cover the main rolling surface, not the sidewalls.
+It makes tires weigh a bit more, but they are worth the extra weight.

 5. Consider going tubeless

-Tubeless tires have become a hot topic recently thanks to the added comfort they provide.
+Tubeless tires have become a hot topic recently thanks to their added comfort.

-The main benefit of going for a tubeless setup is the added protection against flats.
-The sealant used inside the tire can repair most of the punctures you’ve ever experienced, except for deep cuts longer than 0.25″.
+The main benefit of a tubeless setup is the added protection against flats.
+The sealant inside the tire can repair most of the punctures you’ve ever experienced, except for deep cuts longer than 0.25″.